Project & Services Structure

 - IPv6/IPv4 Addressing: Each project receives an IPv6 address, with optional IPv4 addressing

-When you create a project, it requires a functioning core that includes:
+When you create a project, it requires a functioning core that includes logger and statistics services, HTTP routing with automatic SSL certificate management, and IP routing with integrated firewall.

 Zerops offers two core types to match different needs and budgets: